 Pexton died on 16th January 1993.

-He had a brother, F/Lt.
-Harold Cass Pexton DFC, who was killed on operations with 35 Squadron on 30th July 1943 and is remembered on the Runnymede Memorial.
+His brother, F/Lt.
+Harold Cass Pexton DFC, was killed on operations with 35 Squadron on 30th July 1943 and is remembered on the Runnymede Memorial.

 Halifax II HR851 TL-T was shot down by flak and night fighters in the target area during a raid on Hamburg.